 There shall be a minimum of a twenty (20) foot wide common area between the sidewalk and lots along the entrance drive to create the space for a grand entrance.
 This area shall be landscaped.

 A tree conservation area shall be described over the existing woods on the plat.

+A ten (10) foot wide landscaping easement shall be established along the northern property line.
+Said easement shall consist of the following per 100 feet:

+Two (2) evergreen trees averaging 5-6 feet in height.

+Two (2) deciduous shade trees with a minimum 2” caliper.

 Pedestrian Accessibility: